microsoft/FASTER/cs/README.md

 1. SingleReader and ConcurrentReader: These are used to read from the store values and copy them to Output.
 Single reader can assume there are no concurrent operations.
 2. SingleWriter and ConcurrentWriter: These are used to write values to the store, from a source value.
-3. Completion callbacks: Called when various operations complete.
+3. Completion callbacks: Called by FASTER when various operations complete.
 4. RMW Updaters: There are three updaters that the user specifies, InitialUpdater, InPlaceUpdater, and CopyUpdater.
 Together, they are used to implement the RMW operation.

 ### Constructor Parameters